Press ESC to close

 There’s no federal cap on how much gold you can own, but storage logistics change significantly once you’re holding more than a few ounces.

-For gold IRAs: The IRS requires IRA-held physical gold to be stored in an approved third-party depository, not at home and not in your personal safe.
-Your IRA custodian handles this.
-The metal is fully insured and audited.
+• For gold IRAs: The IRS requires IRA-held physical gold to be stored in an approved third-party depository, not at home and not in your personal safe.
+Depositories include insurance and regular audits to protect your metal.

-One thing to avoid: Storing gold in a place you can’t quickly access or prove ownership of.
+• One thing to avoid: Do not store your gold in a place you can’t quickly access or prove ownership of.

 Gold bars are easy to sell, but liquidity varies by brand and size.

-Larger bars (10 oz and up) may take longer to sell because the buyer pool is smaller.
+Since gold is currently ... per ounce, larger sizes like 10 oz bars may take longer to sell because the buyer pool is smaller.
 Smaller bars sell faster but may trade at slightly larger spreads.

 Swiss America has helped investors buy physical gold and silver for more than four decades.
 Our team includes specialists who can help with bar selection, IRA setup, and storage, whether you’re buying your first ounce or adding to an existing position.

-We source bars from LBMA-certified refiners only.
-Every purchase comes with full documentation and access to our buyback program, so you’re not left searching for a buyer when the time comes.
+We only source bars from LBMA-certified refiners.
+Every bar or coin purchase comes with full documentation and access to our buyback program, so you’re not left searching for a buyer when the time comes.

 If you’re ready to start or have questions about which bars fit your situation, connect with the Swiss America team to get started.